Last Updated on 9th June 2021 by Mike@bitaboutbritain

 English Heritage describes Stokesay Castle as “the finest and best-preserved fortified medieval manor house in England”.
 They may be right.
 It’s a peach, anyway – not much fortification, but a wonderful, atmospheric, medieval house.
 Watch out for bats.

 Threave Castle is another place that people speeding up to Edinburgh or the Highlands will miss.
 Now, in fairness, there’s not much of it left.
 But to see what there is you have to ring a bell to summon a boat… To cap it all, it was the stronghold of the Black Douglases and built by Archibald the Grim.
 Now you really have to go, don’t you?

 I hope you enjoyed this little selection of favourite castles.
 If you’d like to see other castles that are already featured on A Bit About Britain, simply click on the ‘Castles and forts’ tag, or do a search.
-Even more castles are listed on the Attraction Directory, of course.
+Even more castles are listed under Places to Visit, of course.
 If you just like photographs, visit A Bit About Britain on Pinterest where a British Castles board has been set up.